Find a Builder

 Getting started

-We’re here to help you take the first steps on your self-build journey, explaining your options with some expert tips from our Master Builder members and breaking down the barriers to building a home of your own.
+We’re here to help you take the first steps on your self-build journey, explaining your options with some expert tips from our Master Builder members, breaking down the barriers to building a home of your own.

 * Self-Build and Custom Housebuilding in the UK: An Evidence Review - Based on a study of 2,017 participants during October 2020 conducted by YouGov and commissioned by The National Custom and Self Build Association (NaCSBA) and the Building Societies Association (BSA).